-Incidental teaching is a methodology that uses principles of Applied Behavior Analysis (ABA) to provide a structured way of teaching in a naturally occurring situation by using the child’s interests to motivate cooperativity.
-The child’s interests or toys are used as reinforcers which the therapist or caregiver immediately provides when the child delivers a desired response.
+Incidental teaching is a methodology that uses principles of Applied Behavior Analysis (ABA) to provide a structured way of teaching in a naturally occurring situation.
+This method uses the child’s interests to motivate cooperation.
+The child’s interests or toys are used as reinforcers, which the therapist or caregiver immediately provides when the child delivers a desired response.

-This same procedure can be applied at home by caregivers as long as the proper training is offered.
-A study by Hsieh, et al., shows that even caregivers with limited experience in behavior analysis can successfully apply incidental teaching after training.
+This same procedure can be applied at home if the proper training is offered.
+A recent study shows that even caregivers with limited experience in behavior analysis can successfully apply incidental teaching after training.

 Click here to find out more